cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 The ski mold is typically only the bottom half, while the top section is displaced using an air bladder.
 Many TODO Some? or many? pneumatic presses use fire hoses as the bladder.

+Each of these press designs use MDF molds
+TODO variable length MDF molds

 # Designing the Skis and Molds in CAD Software

 Tips